Prometheus monitoring example

 • Prometheus Metric type: Application metrics

-Then we have Application metrics and custom statistics relevant only to the application and not the infrastructure.
-Application metrics pertain specifically to an application.
-This may include the number of API calls made during a particular time.
 This can be quickly done with web-based applications; here, we can get many status codes that provide information.
 These metrics are easy to measure, and the response codes are available immediately.
-For example, an HTTP status code of 200 is good, and 400 or more is an issue.
+For example, an HTTP status code 200 is good, and 400 or more is an issue.

 • Prometheus Metric type: Time to first byte

-So another important metric is the time a web server takes to respond to the data.
+Another important metric is the time a web server takes to respond to the data.
 The important metric here is time to the first byte (TTFB).
 This measures how long it takes for your application to send data.
 Time to the first byte refers to the time between the browser requesting a page and when it receives the first byte of information from the server.
 If this metric exceeds the usual, you may need caching, faster storage, or a better CPU.

 • Prometheus Metric type: CI/CD pipeline metrics